MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-XII-Federal-Housing-Finance-Agency/subchapter-B-Entity-Regulations/part-1223-Minority-Women-Inclusion/subpart-C-Minority-Women-Inclusion-Diversity-Regulated-Entities/section-1223.23.md

 (iii) Were resolved through the regulated entity's internal processes;

-(22) Data showing for the reporting year amounts paid to claimants by the regulated entity for settlements or judgments on discrimination complaints -
+(22) Data showing for the reporting year amounts paid to claimants by the regulated entity for settlements or judgments on discrimination complaints—

 (i) In employment, by basis of the alleged discrimination; and